World Heritage

 ICOMOS-UK World Heritage Committee

 The ICOMOS-UK World Heritage Committee is the focus of World Heritage activity within ICOMOS-UK.
 It considers issues arising in the UK on World Heritage Sites, tentative lists, nominations, management plans and monitoring reports.
-It also advises ICOMOS (international) and UNESCO, via the Secretary, on all matters relating to World Heritage in the UK.
+It also advises ICOMOS (international) and UNESCO on all matters relating to World Heritage in the UK.

 Chair: Peter Marsden